How to Investigate VM Shutdown Causes? | How to Identify VM Shutdown and Restart Reasons

 Restart via vSphere API:

-: CPU reset: hard
+• Keyword in vmware.log: CPU reset: hard

-Below is an example where we reset a VM via vCenter, and both “CPU reset: soft” and “CPU reset: hard” are visible in the vmware.log
+Below is an example where we reset a VM via vCenter, and both “CPU reset: soft” and “CPU reset: hard” are visible in the vmware.log.

 Conclusion

 Investigating the cause of a VM shutdown or restart is a critical step to ensure system stability.
 Whether you’re looking into how to check VM shutdown causes, analyze VM shutdown reasons, or investigate VM shutdowns, understanding the specific reason for a shutdown or restart is crucial.
-For in-depth analysis of VM shutdown causes, it’s recommended to rely on key records from the vmware.log
+For in-depth analysis of VM shutdown causes, it’s recommended to rely on key records from the vmware.log.
+Additionally, learning how to investigate ESXi VM shutdown and restart causes is essential for troubleshooting virtual machine issues.
+By following these methods, you can effectively determine the specific reasons behind VM shutdowns or restarts, helping users maintain a stable virtualized environment.

 If you have any questions, feel free to click the top right corner to contact us for technical support.